 The Children's Activity is designed for children 12 years old and younger.

-The activity lasts for 45 minutes and during that time they will be introduced to all of the birds, then they will fly 2 small birds; normally one of our Barn Owls or Boobook Owl and a Kestrel.
+The activity lasts for 45 minutes and during that time they will be introduced to all of the birds, then they will fly 1 small owl; normally one of our Barn Owls or Boobook Owl and hold another bird such as a Kestrel.

 Price per child: £25

 Postal Address :- Dalhousie Falconry, Dalhousie Castle Hotel & Spa, Bonnyrig, Edinburgh, EH19 3JB

 Call Dalhousie Castle Hotel & Spa :- +44 (0)1875 820 153